Woo Chul (Woochul) Shin

 ImMimic: Cross-Domain Imitation from Human Videos via Mapping and Interpolation

-Yangcen Liu*, Woo Chul Shin*, Yunhai Han, Zhenyang Chen, Harish Ravichandar, Danfei Xu,
+Woo Chul Shin*, Yangcen Liu*, Yunhai Han, Zhenyang Chen, Harish Ravichandar, Danfei Xu,

 ImMimic is an embodiment-agnostic co-training framework that bridges the domain gap between large-scale human videos and limited robot demonstrations.
 It uses Dynamic Time Warping to map human hand poses to robot joints and applies MixUp interpolation to generate intermediate domains for smoother domain adaptation.
 Evaluations across two parallel-jaw grippers (Robotiq, Fin Ray) and two dexterous hands (Ability, Allegro) demonstrate that ImMimic significantly improves task success and execution smoothness.